DevCycleHQ/devcycle-docs/docs/best-practices/getting-started-guide.md

 ![Variable On in React App](/june-2022-variable-on.png)
 Hooray!
 Our Internal QA users can now see our feature!

 Another way to see our flag working is to toggle the Targeting switch on the feature page in DevCycle.
-Go into DevCycle and edit the ‘first feature' flag we created. **Turn off the toggle we had set for the Development stage and save it.**
+Go into DevCycle and edit the 'first feature' flag we created. **Turn off the toggle we had set for the Development stage and save it.**

 ![Targeting Toggle Off](/june-2022-targeting-toggle.gif)